mmcgahan/graft-test/README.md

 1. A React/Redux application
 2. A browser bundle that will render the React app
-3. A server bundle that will render _some_thing - this repo has a server bundle that will also render the React app as well as the surroounding markup that will load the browser bundle
+3. A server bundle that will render _something_ - this repo uses server-side rendering through `meetup-web-platform`'s `server-render` module.
+The server bundle must render markup that includes a script tag for the client bundle.
-4. A NodeJS-based app server to respond to requests
+4. A NodeJS-based app server to respond to requests - the platform expects to run on Hapi, but technically any NodeJS server can be used.

 **The `meetup-web-platform` library attempts to help with 2 through 4, but largely leaves 1 to app developers.**